uadmin/uadmin-docs/dapi.rst

 """"""""""""""""""""""
 `Back to Top (Model Methods)`_

 APIPostQuerySchema controls the data API's post query for schema commands.
+The purpose of this model function is that after you send XHR request to the server given an assigned model using schema command, it will execute the process in the APIPostQuerySchema function only if the communication with the web server is successful.
+By default, APIPostQuerySchema returns **false**.

 Structure: